About HPV-related cancers

 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please read the Patient Information for GARDASIL 9, and discuss it with your or your child’s doctor.
+Please read the accompanying Patient Information for GARDASIL 9, and discuss it with your child’s doctor.
 The physician Prescribing Information also is available.